spine-generic/protocols/README.md

 ![alt text](spine_generic_overview.jpg)

 Acquisition protocols for quantitative MRI of the spinal cord.
-For more information, please visit the [spine generic website](https://spine-generic.readthedocs.io/).
+For more details on this protocol, see the article [Cohen-Adad et al. Nature Protocols 2021](https://github.com/spine-generic/protocols/blob/main/CohenAdad21_NatureProtocols.pdf).
+For more context about this study, please visit the [spine generic website](https://spine-generic.readthedocs.io/).

 The spine generic protocol is composed of the following sequences: